caidenAU/crispr_screen_public/README.md

 ```
 https://hpc.nih.gov/apps/MAGeCK.html
 ```
+The tool for analyzing sgRNA library coverage is a command line tool, the easiest way to use it is through the bash terminal in BioHPC.

 MAGeck requires an index of sgRNAs.
 We are using the brunello library which can be downloaded in BioHPC with the following command
 ```